MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

 However, if this policy is Disabled, this requirement is not enforced, and getDisplayMedia() is allowed from contexts that would otherwise be forbidden.
-This Enterprise policy is temporary; it's intended to be removed after Google Chrome version 100.
+This Enterprise policy is temporary; it's intended to be removed after Microsoft Edge version 100.
 It is intended to unblock Enterprise users whose application is non-spec compliant, but needs time to be fixed.